Contents

 3 Definition

-Inpatient documentation should be kept securely on the ward, so only authorised staff have access.
+Documentation should be kept securely, so only limited authorised staff have access.

 The responsible person will ensure that all controlled stationery on the ward, department or base point is held securely.